A new matrix-infinite-product-form solution for upper block-Hessenberg Markov chains and its quasi-algorithmic constructibility: A new MIP-form solution

 \section{A new MIP-form solution}

-This section presents a new MIP-form solution for $\vc{\pi}=(\vc{\pi}_0,\vc{\pi}_1,\dots)$.
-To establish the new MIP-form solution, we first formulate an LFP problem different from Problem~\ref{prob-01}.
-We then provide a way to find its optimal solution with some lemmas.
-Finally, we show the new MIP-form solution for $\vc{\pi}=(\vc{\pi}_0,\vc{\pi}_1,\dots)$.
+This section presents a new MIP-form solution for $\vc{\pi}$.
+To construct the new MIP-form solution, we first formulate an LFP problem different from Problem~\ref{prob-01}.
+We then provide a way to find its optimal solution.
+Finally, we show the new MIP-form solution for $\vc{\pi}$.